cyb3rxp/awesome-soc/detection_engineering.md

 * Ingest the logs of the security sensor, or endpoint/app logs, that you previously identified;
 * Make sure your data ingestion is compliant with the datamodel you use.

 ### SIEM rules:
 * Create the detection rules (SIEM searches) that match your previously identified needs;
-* Create the alert objects in the SIEM or SIRP, to contain the contents of the SIEM searches in case something is found;
+* Create the alert objects in the SIEM or SIRP, to contain the contents of the SIEM searches in case something is found.

+### Procedure:
+* If it does not exist already, create the handling procedure for the newly created detection rule.

 ## Check:

 ### Logs:
 * Make sure your data ingestion is compliant with the datamodel you use (or, at least, the SIEM one).

+### Handling procedures:
+* Make sure that the handling process and procedures is clear and working fine, for the tested alerts.

+### Automations:
+* Make sure that the automations capabilities to help in the detection phase, work as expected (ie.: observables enrichment in the SIRP with queries to the TIP).

 ### SIEM rules [first run for the assessed detection capabilities]:
 * Test the detection logics with narrowed use cases (specific events, generated on demand).